-The Title IX Coordinator will remain mindful of your well-being, and will take ongoing steps to protect you from retaliation or harm, and work with you to create a safety plan.
+The director of Gender Equity (Title IX coordinator) will remain mindful of your well-being, and will take ongoing steps to protect you from retaliation or harm, and work with you to create a safety plan.
 Retaliation against you, whether by students or employees, will not be tolerated.
-The university and Title IX Coordinator will also:
+The university and director of Gender Equity (Title IX coordinator) will also:

 NOTE: If the university determines that the referred individual poses a serious and immediate threat to the campus community, a designated Campus Security Authority under the Clery Act may be called upon to issue a timely warning to the community.
 Any such warning will not include any information that identifies the reporting/affected party.

 Because the university is under a continuing legal obligation to address the issue of sexual violence campus-wide, reports of sexual violence (including non-identifying reports) may also prompt the university to consider broader action – such as increased monitoring, supervision or security at locations where the reported sexual violence occurred; increased education, training and prevention efforts, including to targeted population groups; conducting climate assessments/surveys; and/or revising its policies and practices.